gerarjos14/etruel-del-post-copies/readme.txt

 == Changelog ==
 = 5.3.3 Oct 6, 2021 =
-* lot of tweaks for PHP notices and warnings.
+* Lot of tweaks for PHP notices and warnings.
+* Added Select2 js and css files in local directory.
-* Added language catalog file.
+* Added language catalog file and Spanish translation.
 * Updated icons and banners. :D
+* Removed calls to external files.
+* Improved security.
 * Bump to WP 5.8.1

 = 5.3.2 May 3, 2021 =